Code-Institute-Submissions/eleventh-embodiment/README.md

 ### Design

  #### Typogroaphy
- Google font Acme was used throughout the website
+ Google font Acme was used throughout the website, with the fallback font of sans serif in case the original one doesn't display.

 #### Colors
   An off white shade #fafafa was used for the text to contrast the gold #c4881be3 backgrounds.\